benabraham/bs5-static-site-starter/README.md

 You can comment out Bootstrap components you don't need in `/src/index.scss`.

 `/src/_1-customized-bootstrap-variables.scss` contains only customized Bootstrap variables.
+Use `/src/_4-customized-bootstrap-variables.scss` instead for your project.

 See `browserslist` in `package.json` for supported browsers.